chrnueve/mac_thermaltake_riing/README.md

   temperature to target temperature multiplied by the specified multiplier with an extemely simple - read, dumb - smoothing function
   - settings:
-    - sensor_name [name of the sensor to get temperature reading from(names can be found by running `sensors` in a terminal)]
     - target [target temperature]
     - multiplier